mhz8240/USACO-Projects/README.md

-# USACO Bronze and Silver Problems that I have done
+# USACO Bronze and Silver Problems that I have done (26 problems)